zakski/accrete-starform-stargen/docs/cliff notes/branches & forks & stubs/trunk.md

 - Key: Fogg.1985

 Martyn J. Fogg wrote a subsequent research paper that attempted to vary the mass of the star and build up information about the potential atmosphere of each planet in the generated system.

 Brian Davis reports that he wrote Fogg to request the source, and he replied that is was on a discarded machine in his garage, and even he wouldn't retrieve it, but write it from scratch again if the situation ever came up.
 Thus far no one seems to of replicated his planetary classification system.

+References are stored in 2.0 accrete.bib.